dcdpr/did-btcr2/chapters/Terminology.md

 BTCR2 Beacon

-: A abstract mechanism, identified by a ::Beacon Address::, that is included as a service in a DID document to indicate to resolvers that spends from this address, called ::Beacon Signals::, should be discovered and checked for ::BTCR2 Update Announcements::.
+: An abstract mechanism, identified by a ::Beacon Address::, that is included as a service in a DID document to indicate to resolvers that spends from this address, called ::Beacon Signals::, should be discovered and checked for ::BTCR2 Update Announcements::.

 BTCR2 Beacons